Skincare Trends of 2025

 Because of that, we wanted to go ahead and turn our focus onto some of the trends that we believe have the potential to be long-lasting and have ongoing staying power.
 After all, we’re looking at trends here, not fads.
 We want to make sure that they’re sustainable and know that they’re actually worth it.

 Of course, we’re also interested in ones that are better for us not only as individuals, but also for the environment around us.
-Advancements in skincare are always going to be happening, so let’s embrace our future today – and dive deeper into these positive movements to find out what trends (we hope) are here to stay!
+Advancements in skincare are always going to be happening, so let’s embrace our future today – and dive deeper into these positive movements to find out what trends for healthy skin (we hope) are here to stay!

 1. Investing in a skincare expert

 For many people, seeing a dermatologist only pops into their minds if they have a major skin issue or if they’re worried about a mysterious mole or bump on their body.
 However, more and more people are seeing estheticians to help them overcome their common skin concerns like discoloration and blemishes.
+People frequently turn to dermatologists for help with acne, especially when over-the-counter skincare products fail to clear up their stubborn breakouts or improve a specific skin concern.

 Also tied into this trend are acne specialists and specialized beauty gurus who are creating their own products.
 Funny why this didn’t happen long ago, because who's going to know better about what products are best for your skin than someone who does this for a living?